TeeBrysiewicz/music-app/README.md

 ## Setup the project locally

-* Fork this repository in order to have a repository that we can pull to review.
-If you create a private repository you will have to add us as contributors.
+* In order to have a repository that we can pull to review, create a repository from the current template (click on the "Use this template" button). **Please do not fork current repository.** If you create a private repository you will have to add us as contributors.

-* Clone the forked repository in your local machine.
+* Clone the new repository in your local machine.

 * Go to the **music-app**.
 This folder is an Ember application with an initial setup for you.